spotify/scio/CONTRIBUTING.md

 Feel free to discuss issues in our [Gitter room](https://gitter.im/spotify/scio) or [Google Group](https://groups.google.com/forum/#!forum/scio-users) first.

 Don't hesitate to create [GitHub issues](https://github.com/spotify/scio/issues) for bugs, feature requests, or questions.
-When reporting a bug, it'll be great to include a small code snippet to reproduce it.
+When reporting a bug, it would help to include a small, reproducible code snippet or unit test.

 # Submitting Pull Requests